|University and Faculty:||The University of Sydney

 Most North American-based applicants choose to sit the Medical Colleges Admissions Test (MCAT), although international applicants can complete either the MCAT or the Graduate Australian Medical Schools Admissions Test (GAMSAT).

 Sydney MBBS applicants must meet a minimum level of achievement in the admissions test to be eligible.
-The minimum score required for the MCAT for the 2014 intake is 8/8/8 or 8/8/M/8.
+The minimum score required for the MCAT for the 2015 intake is 8/8/8 or 8/8/M/8.
+MCAT test results from January 2012 onward will be accepted for the 2015 intake.

 The Multiple Mini-Interview (MMI) aims to sample a candidate's competencies in order to gain a more accurate picture of strengths, weaknesses and suitability for the Sydney medical program.